ciscoheat/dataclass/README.md

 1. If you're using the `-dce full` compiler directive, make sure you add a `@:keep` metadata to the classes you're going to use with the dynamic conversion methods.
 1. If the class has a constructor it must take the data object as first parameter, and have all other parameters optional.
 1. Due to the runtime type checking there is a performance hit, but it should be negligible in most cases.
 As usual, don't optimize unless you have obvious performance problems.
+1. You need Haxe 3.3+ to use the dynamic conversion when targeting Python.

 ## Specific library support